 Another obstacle that looms large in the current national psyche is the COVID-19 pandemic.
 It remains too early to understand the full effects of the pandemic on the Clark County economy at this time.
 However, based on early unemployment insurance claim filings, the short-term effects to the region's economy are likely severe.

 Nevertheless, the nation and region will recover.
 The pandemic's economic impacts to Clark County should diminish over the long-run, like the effects of other downturns.
-Still, the pandemic could shift certain preferences

-11 https://www.reviewjournal.com/news/politics-and-government/blm-scrapping-revision-of-land-use-plan-for-southern-nevada-1660078/ permanently, such as the demand for convention space and how business convenes and meets.
+Still, the pandemic could shift certain preferences permanently, such as the demand for convention space and how business convenes and meets.
 Additionally, the social distance rules that have been in place due to the virus have a significant potential to remain long-term, and possibly, even permanent.
-Finally, the COVID-19 outbreak may accelerate the trend toward automation (known as the Fourth Industrial Revolution).14 This would have a significant impact on Clark County's job market.
+Finally, the COVID-19 outbreak may accelerate the trend toward automation (known as the Fourth Industrial Revolution).
+This would have a significant impact on Clark County's job market.